How Much Does it Cost to Treat an Ear Infection without Insurance

 Your insurance status will be a factor in the total cost of treating your ear infection.
 Those who are uninsured will pay a flat fee for both the office or urgent care visit and the medication prescribed.
 If you are insured, you will pay the copay cost when visiting your doctor.
 Again, this ranges between $5 and $75, depending on your insurance policy.

 If you are uninsured, asking for the generic version of your prescribed antibiotics is a great option to make treatment more affordable.
 The average cost of brand-name antibiotics is $221.75, compared to their generic counterparts costing $42.67.
 If you’re looking to save up to 80% off on antibiotics, you may want to consider a Mira membership.
-You can get access to exclusive discounts on prescription medications by signing up for Mira for just $45 per month.
+You can get access to exclusive discounts on prescription medications by signing up for Mira for an average of $45 per month.

 There are several types of ear infections that can occur in the three main parts of the ear: inner, middle, and outer.
 Each type of infection is characterized by the location it manifests in and whether it is a viral, bacterial, or fungal infection.
 Types of ear infections include: